 of Miro's Landscapes of the 1920s.
 Also, his choice of a small number of pure, elementary colors points in that direction.
 What is new, however, is the artist's use of black as a color.

 Miro has filled the entire lower part of the painting and also further portions higher up with black.
 The black area at the bottom is counter-balanced by the light green at the top, which, in turn, forms a complementary contrast with the red shape that thrusts itself into the picture from the left.
 The yellow moon-like crescent also has a black bottom portion.
-The black area at the bottom of the painting includes a strong colourful contrast in the form of two rectangles on top of one another.
-Red and blue as a contrastive pair are among the most powerful colour polarities that one can perceive.
+The black area at the bottom of the painting includes a strong colorful contrast in the form of two rectangles on top of one another.
+Red and blue as a contrastive pair are among the most powerful color polarities that one can perceive.
 They unite the most intensive hot-and-cold tensions as well as effects of light and darkness and the impression of being flooded by simultaneous optical phenomena.
-It is from these colourful insertions alone that the entire composition derives its tension: the cheerful blue, which is of a similar hue to the green, forms a harmonious relationship with the yellow, and the red quadrilateral corresponds to the red shape in the middle left corner and lends a certain warmth to the large black area.
-Rather than diminishing the strength of each colour, the sharp contrast between black and bright colours brings out the true glow of these colours and emphasizes their intensiveness.
-Miro's title serves to underline the poetic abundance of this rich composition of colours.
+It is from these colorful insertions alone that the entire composition derives its tension: the cheerful blue, which is of a similar hue to the green, forms a harmonious relationship with the yellow, and the red quadrilateral corresponds to the red shape in the middle left corner and lends a certain warmth to the large black area.
+Rather than diminishing the strength of each color, the sharp contrast between black and bright colors brings out the true glow of these colors and emphasizes their intensiveness.
+Miro's title serves to underline the poetic abundance of this rich composition of colors.